New revenue recognition standard updates Bookmark has been added

 In order to achieve the core principle and determine when to recognize revenue—and how much revenue to recognize—the FASB and IASB established a five-step framework.

-The five steps provide entities with a model to identify the contract to be evaluated under the new revenue standard, evaluate the performance obligations (or units of account to which the recognition principles apply), and estimate the amount of consideration to be recognized as revenue for each performance obligation.
+The five steps provide entities with a model to identify the contract to be evaluated under the new revenue standard, evaluate the performance obligations (or units of account to which the recognition principles apply), and determine the amount of consideration to be recognized as revenue for each performance obligation.

 A five-step model for recognizing revenue

-Applying the new revenue recognition standard
+Applying the new revenue recognition ASC 606 standard

 Putting the new model into practice